-Since host CPU and NDA instructions share the same address space, it is likely to occur a data race within the 3D-stacked memory.
-Even excluding the interference of requests from the host CPU, a code region that triggers multiple NDA instances is prone to have a data race between requests from distinct instances.
-Leaving it unhandled can potentially cause data hazards, incorrect results, and unpredictable application behavior.
+Since host CPU and NDA instructions share the same address space, it is likely that data race within the 3D-stacked memory occurs.
+Also, the host may request data whose target vault is not the same as the vault where the data is being processed by a PIM instruction.
+Excluding the interference of requests from the host CPU, a code region that triggers multiple NDA instances is prone to have a data race between requests from distinct instances.
+Moreover, PIM instructions can use registers and memory addresses from distinct vaults to achieve high performance, however these behaviors also increase the chances of data racing.
+Additionally, a single instruction may trigger multiple PIM units at once, which requires efficient control over internal communication.
+Therefore, leaving data racing unmanaged can potentially cause data hazards, incorrect results, and unpredictable application behavior.
 For this reason, a data racing protocol is required to keep requests ordered and synchronized.

 We consider a crossbar switching tree as an implementation of the interconnection network used in the logic layer of a 3D-stacked memory.
-This network is not only used for a request coming from the host CPU, but also requests made from one vault to another, which are called here as inter-vault requests.
-On top of that, we implemented a protocol for solving coherence and data racing of host-NDA and NDA-NDA communication using an acquire-release transaction protocol.
-To do so, we define three commands to use within the inter-vault communication subsystem: memory-write and memory-read and register-read requests.
-These requests can be used with either acquire or release flag and carry a sequence number related to the original NDA instruction.
+This network is not only used for a request coming from the host CPU, but also requests made from one vault to another, which are called here as intervault requests.
+On top of that, we implemented a protocol for solving coherence and data racing of host-NDA and NDA-NDA communication using an acquire-release transaction approach.
+To enable the proposed communication, we define three commands to use within the intervault communication subsystem: memory-write and memory-read, and register-read requests.
+These requests can be used with either acquire or release flag and they carry a sequence number related to the original NDA instruction, which allows maintaining the ordering of the requests.